American Tower Co. (NYSE:AMT) Shares Sold by Field & Main Bank

-Field & Main Bank trimmed its holdings in American Tower Co.
-(NYSE:AMT – Get Rating) by 4.3% in the 1st quarter, according to its most recent disclosure with the SEC.
-The firm owned 3,140 shares of the real estate investment trust’s stock after selling 140 shares during the period.
-Field & Main Bank’s holdings in American Tower were worth $789,000 at the end of the most recent quarter.
+Field & Main Bank lowered its stake in shares of American Tower Co.
+(NYSE:AMT – Get Rating) by 4.3% in the first quarter, HoldingsChannel reports.
+The firm owned 3,140 shares of the real estate investment trust’s stock after selling 140 shares during the quarter.
+Field & Main Bank’s holdings in American Tower were worth $789,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors have also modified their holdings of AMT.
-Cassady Schiller Wealth Management LLC acquired a new position in American Tower in the 4th quarter valued at about $25,000.
-Rational Advisors LLC lifted its stake in American Tower by 140.0% in the fourth quarter.
-Rational Advisors LLC now owns 84 shares of the real estate investment trust’s stock worth $25,000 after acquiring an additional 49 shares during the last quarter.
-Sandy Cove Advisors LLC purchased a new position in American Tower in the fourth quarter worth approximately $27,000.
-Crewe Advisors LLC purchased a new position in American Tower in the fourth quarter worth approximately $28,000.
-Finally, First Personal Financial Services purchased a new position in American Tower in the fourth quarter worth approximately $30,000.
-Institutional investors own 91.00% of the company’s stock.
+A number of other large investors also recently added to or reduced their stakes in AMT.
+BlackRock Inc. raised its stake in American Tower by 6.7% during the 4th quarter.
+BlackRock Inc. now owns 36,636,712 shares of the real estate investment trust’s stock valued at $10,716,237,000 after acquiring an additional 2,302,202 shares in the last quarter.
+State Street Corp increased its position in shares of American Tower by 5.1% during the 4th quarter.
+State Street Corp now owns 19,702,540 shares of the real estate investment trust’s stock valued at $5,789,646,000 after purchasing an additional 953,582 shares during the period.
+Geode Capital Management LLC increased its position in shares of American Tower by 1.6% during the 4th quarter.
+Geode Capital Management LLC now owns 8,675,143 shares of the real estate investment trust’s stock valued at $2,531,637,000 after purchasing an additional 136,713 shares during the period.
+Principal Financial Group Inc. increased its position in shares of American Tower by 3.3% during the 4th quarter.
+Principal Financial Group Inc. now owns 5,114,492 shares of the real estate investment trust’s stock valued at $1,492,053,000 after purchasing an additional 161,751 shares during the period.
+Finally, Deutsche Bank AG increased its position in shares of American Tower by 10.0% during the 4th quarter.
+Deutsche Bank AG now owns 4,654,065 shares of the real estate investment trust’s stock valued at $1,361,314,000 after purchasing an additional 424,182 shares during the period.
+Institutional investors and hedge funds own 91.00% of the company’s stock.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, July 8th.
+Investors of record on Friday, June 17th will be issued a dividend of $1.43 per share.
+This represents a $5.72 dividend on an annualized basis and a dividend yield of 2.21%.
+This is a positive change from American Tower’s previous quarterly dividend of $1.40.
+The ex-dividend date of this dividend is Thursday, June 16th.
+American Tower’s dividend payout ratio (DPR) is presently 98.96%.

-In other American Tower news, Director Robert D. Hormats sold 200 shares of American Tower stock in a transaction on Wednesday, June 15th.
+In other American Tower news, Director Robert D. Hormats sold 200 shares of the stock in a transaction on Wednesday, June 15th.
 The shares were sold at an average price of $235.40, for a total value of $47,080.00.
-Following the transaction, the director now owns 6,721 shares in the company, valued at approximately $1,582,123.40.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CFO Rodney M. Smith sold 25,389 shares of American Tower stock in a transaction on Thursday, April 21st.
+Following the completion of the sale, the director now owns 6,721 shares in the company, valued at $1,582,123.40.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Rodney M. Smith sold 25,389 shares of the stock in a transaction dated Thursday, April 21st.
 The shares were sold at an average price of $270.00, for a total transaction of $6,855,030.00.
-Following the completion of the transaction, the chief financial officer now owns 52,398 shares in the company, valued at approximately $14,147,460.
+Following the completion of the transaction, the chief financial officer now directly owns 52,398 shares in the company, valued at $14,147,460.
 The disclosure for this sale can be found here.
-Insiders own 0.24% of the company’s stock.
+Company insiders own 0.24% of the company’s stock.

-American Tower (NYSE:AMT – Get Rating) last issued its quarterly earnings data on Wednesday, April 27th.
-The real estate investment trust reported $1.56 earnings per share (EPS) for the quarter, missing the consensus estimate of $2.41 by ($0.85).
-American Tower had a return on equity of 30.44% and a net margin of 26.72%.
-The company had revenue of $2.66 billion for the quarter, compared to analyst estimates of $2.61 billion.
-During the same quarter in the prior year, the firm earned $2.46 earnings per share.
-The company’s revenue for the quarter was up 23.2% on a year-over-year basis.
-On average, analysts forecast that American Tower Co. will post 9.65 EPS for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, July 8th.
-Investors of record on Friday, June 17th will be given a dividend of $1.43 per share.
-This is an increase from American Tower’s previous quarterly dividend of $1.40.
-This represents a $5.72 annualized dividend and a dividend yield of 2.21%.
-The ex-dividend date is Thursday, June 16th.
-American Tower’s payout ratio is currently 98.96%.

 American Tower Corporation, one of the largest global REITs, is a leading independent owner, operator and developer of multitenant communications real estate with a portfolio of approximately 219,000 communications sites.
 For more information about American Tower, please visit the Earnings Materials and Investor Presentations sections of our investor relations website at www.americantower.com.